Why is this even legal?

 But that doesn't make it right!

-The same shameless profiteering has become a cornerstone of the Wall Street culture, and the once respected brokerage firm has become a pyramid-schemed product distributor at the expense of well-intended advisors and innocent investors.
+The same shameless profiteering has become a cornerstone of the Wall Street culture, and the once respected brokerage firm has become a pyramid-schemed product distributor at the expense of innocent investors and well-intended advisors…

-Why am I still in this business if I so despise its traditional culture?
+Why am I still in this business if I so despise its culture?

 Because this is where we can make a BIG difference.